syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 8 - spidermike.md

 + Previous guard, Mike
 + Hushed she says "I'm so glad you're back"
 + Hushed Sylraen says "We're going to get you outta here"
-+ Gal says that Idris said not to mention a few names
++ Gal says that [Idrisse](https://bookstack.hemels.me/books/Inquisitors/page/mage-guild#Idrisse%20Oqora) said not to mention a few names
 + Probably Inquisitor names

 - continue to Mike in the centre of camp